-Figure 4: Liquid and vapor isotherms and equilibrium vectors in the composition space at constant system pressure: a,b,c,d: examples from Schreinemakers (1901b); e,f: additional examples.
+Fig. 4.
+Liquid and vapor isotherms and equilibrium vectors in the composition space at constant system pressure: (a-d) examples from Schreinemakers (1901b); (e,f) additional examples.

-- 2. A binary azeotrope that is an extremal point of the binary mixture temperature functions, is not necessary a global temperature extreme for the ternary mixture as a whole, thus being a saddle point. - 3.
-In the same way, a ternary azeotrope is not necessary a global temperature extreme for the ternary mixture, thus being a saddle point (min-max) of the temperature surface.
+- Ternary mixtures may exhibit distinctly different isotherm maps depending on the existence of azeotropes, their type (binary or ternary, minimum-, maximum- or intermediate-boiling), their location, and the relative order of the boiling points of the pure components and azeotropes. - 2.
+A binary azeotrope that is an extremal point of the binary mixture temperature functions, is not necessary a global temperature extreme for the ternary mixture as a whole, thus being a saddle point. - In the same way, a ternary azeotrope is not necessary a global temperature extreme for the ternary mixture, thus being a saddle point (min-max) of the temperature surface.